Synthetixio/synthetix/docs/contracts/Proxy.md

 !!! info
     The typical smart contact Proxy pattern is discussed in depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
 This implementation has its own architecture, however, and is not identical to most other proxy contracts.

-This proxy sits in front of a target underlying contract.
-Any calls made to the proxy [are forwarded](#fallback-function) to that target contract, so that the proxy appears to operate as if it was the target which was executed.
+The Synthetix proxy sits in front of an underlying target contract.
+Any calls made to the proxy [are forwarded](#fallback-function) to that target contract, so it appears as if the target was called.
 This is designed to allow a contract to be upgraded without altering its address.
 In Synthetix, this proxy typically operates in tandem with a [`Proxyable`](Proxyable.md) instance as its target.
+In this configuration, events are always emitted at the proxy, not at the target, even if the target is called directly.

 The [`Synthetix`](Synthetix.md), [`Synth`](Synth.md), and [`FeePool`](FeePool.md) contracts all exist behind proxies, which has allowed their behaviour to be substantially altered over time.